LABOR-LLM: Language-Based Occupational Representations with Large Language Models: Data Appendix

 We construct two dynamic variables for each individual-year observation, dropping observations for which either variable is missing: education level and occupation.
 We construct education level based on the years of education recorded each survey year in the NLSY through 2016.\footnote{This variable is labeled ``highest degree obtained'' by NLSY, but captures years of education rather than just completed degrees.} For 2018 and 2020, we use the same educational level as in 2016.
 When we compare the highest degree obtained in 2016 to the highest degree ever obtained, we have a $99.59\%$ match.

 We categorize years of education into ``less than high school,'' ``high school,'' ``some college,'' ``college,'' and ``any graduate'' each year, then forward-fill education to replace missing values and impose the restriction that education level be non-decreasing.
 We drop 12 individual-year observations because of invalid skip and 12 individual-year observations because of non-interview that occur prior to the first valid observation of education for an individual.
-We also dropped x individuals for whom we never observe years of education.

 We again construct our main variable of interest, occupation, using similar pre-processing steps applied by \cite{vafa_career_2024} to facilitate comparisons, combining information from multiple variables recorded each survey year by the NLSY.
 For the occupation variable, we crosswalk individual-year observations, which are recorded as either 1970 or 2000 census codes, to 1990 census codes for consistency across datasets (\cite{occ1990dd}).
 The educational enrollment status variable requires no processing beyond descriptive labels and has two values: ``yes'' or ``no,'' where yes means the individual is a student that year.